denten-books/plain-text/main.md

 unpredictable, variable, incommunicable, indemonstrable, and mainly an intuitive reaction to knowledge."
-"The more consistently one conceives of criticism as the pursuit of values," writes Frye, "the more firmly one becomes attached to that great sect of anti-intellectualism."
+"The more consistently one conceives of criticism as the pursuit of values," writes Frye, "the more firmly one becomes attached to that great sect of anti-intellectualism [CITATION NEEDED]."

 To this Murray Krieger responded in pointing out the inevitability of value formation in the work of even the most analytically-inclined critic.
 Krieger